Authors Cricket Club: Fixtures and foreign tours

 The Authors XI play against village cricket clubs in England, as well as against clubs such as the Lords and Commons (made up of members of Parliament), the Actors XI (a team that includes Damian Lewis and Iain Glen), the Royal Household (composed of staff of the British royal family) and the Eton College team.

 In 2013, they defeated the national team of Japan, which was then ranked in the top 40 in the world, in London.
-In September 2019, they won a celebrity match against a Lord's Taverners team that included Andrew Caddick, Matthew Hoggard and Gladstone Small, all former Test and One-Day International (ODI) players for England.
+In September 2019, they won a celebrity match against a Lord's Taverners team that included Andy Caddick, Matthew Hoggard and Gladstone Small, all former Test and One-Day International (ODI) players for England.
 Caddick was clean bowled by Tom Holland.

 In addition to games in England, the Authors XI have traveled to several foreign countries to play cricket.
 In 2013 and 2015, they went to India, where they played against the Rajasthan Royals as part of the 2013 Jaipur Literature Festival.
 The team captains rode onto the cricket pitch atop camels and the next day, the Authors made the front page of the world's largest newspaper, The Times of India.

 They toured Sri Lanka in 2014 and again in 2016.
 They donated pitches and kit bags to local schools while there, as well as sponsoring a promising young player.
 In 2015, they played against the Vatican team in Rome and presented Pope Francis with his own Authors XI cricket cap, and in 2017, they traveled to Reykjavik and played against Iceland's national team in a three-game match, losing 2–1 (but redeemed themselves the following year, defeating Iceland by 20 runs when the latter team came to England).

 In 2018 and 2019, they visited the island of Corfu, Greece to take part in the first and second Corfu Literary Festivals, where they participated in literary panel discussions and writing workshops and played cricket against local teams.